Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Abstract

 \section{Abstract}

-The problem of quickest detection of a change in the distribution of a $n\times p$ random matrix based on a sequence of observations having a single unknown change point is considered.
-The forms of the pre- and post-change distributions of the rows of the matrices are assumed to belong to the family of elliptically contoured densities with sparse dispersion matrices but are otherwise unknown.
-A non-parametric stopping rule is proposed that is based on a novel scalar summary statistic related to the maximal k-nearest neighbor correlation between columns of each observed random matrix, and is related to a test of existence of a vertex in a sample correlation graph having degree at least $k$.
-Performance bounds on the delay and false alarm performance of the proposed stopping rule are obtained.
-When the pre-change dispersion matrix is diagonal it is shown that, among all functions of the proposed summary statistic, the proposed stopping rule is asymptotically optimal under a minimax quickest change detection (QCD) model, in the purely high-dimensional regime of $p\rightarrow \infty$ and $n$ fixed.
-The significance is that the purely high dimensional asymptotic regime considered here is asymptotic in $p$ and not $n$ making it especially well suited to big data regimes.
-The theory developed also applies to fixed sample size tests.
+This paper addresses the problem of quickest detection of a change in the maximal coherence between columns of a $n\times p$ random matrix based on a sequence of matrix observations having a single unknown change point.
+The random matrix is assumed to have identically distributed rows and the maximal coherence is defined as the largest of the $p \choose 2$ correlation coefficients associated with any row.
+Likewise the $k$ nearest neighbor (kNN) coherence is defined as the $k$-th largest of these correlation coefficients.
+The forms of the pre- and post-change distributions of the observed matrices are assumed to belong to the family of elliptically contoured densities with sparse dispersion matrices but are otherwise unknown.
+A non-parametric stopping rule is proposed that is based on the maximal k-nearest neighbor sample coherence between columns of each observed random matrix.
+This is a summary statistic that is related to a test of existence of a hub vertex in a sample correlation graph having degree at least $k$.
+Performance bounds on the delay and false alarm performance of the proposed stopping rule are obtained in the purely high dimensional regime where $p\rightarrow \infty$ and $n$ is fixed.
+When the pre-change dispersion matrix is diagonal it is shown that, among all functions of the proposed summary statistic, the proposed stopping rule is asymptotically optimal under a minimax quickest change detection (QCD) model as the stopping threshold approaches infinity.
+The theory developed also applies to sequential hypothesis testing and fixed sample size tests.